Decay of correlations and thermodynamic limit for the circular Riesz gas: Decay of correlations for the long-range Riesz gas

 For the first term, using Cauchy-Schwarz inequality one can first write

 Summing this over $i$ yields

 Combining (\ref{eq:sumL1}) and (\ref{eq:sumL2}), one can see that if $\alpha\leq\gamma+\frac{1-s}{2}$, then

-\paragraph{\bf{Step 4: control on the commutator $\delta_{\lL_\alpha}$}} One should now control the commutator $\delta_{\lL_\alpha}$ appearing in (\ref{eq:ipp3}).
-Let us recall the decay of $g_s^* *h$ stated in (\ref{eq:gsh}).
-By analyzing $\sA\sM^{(2)}$, one can see that the off-diagonals entries of $\sA\sM'$ typically decay in
+\paragraph{\bf{Step 6: control on the commutator $\delta_{\lL_\alpha}$}} One should now control the commutator $\delta_{\lL_\alpha}$ appearing in (\ref{eq:ipp3}).
+Let us recall the decay estimate on $f*g_{\bn,s}$ stated in (\ref{eq:gsh}).
+By analyzing $\sA\sM^{(2)}$, one can see that the off-diagonal entries of $\sA\sM$ typically decay in